dmuiX/CI-CD-from-scratch/README.md

 its also possible to define it as a feature

 the setup.sh works anyway independent of where it runs as its reading its path from the env!

+# Next step: Integrate the build of the Dockerfile in a github workflow

+# Next step: implement tests in the github workflow